corda/corda/docs/source/design/corda-gradle-plugin-v2/cordapp-v2.md

 Note that this type of structure could support multiple simultaneous versions, because a self-contained classloader can be created from each of these folders.
 Checkpoints will point to the version of the folder.

-Contract jars will be installed in one of these CorDapp folders, as they have no
+The various versions of contract jars will be installed in these CorDapp folders.

 This difference in packaging will have implications in how CorDapps will be installed and loaded.
 TODO - elaborate on this.  - separate design?